 Project GreEnergy seeks to revolutionize solar energy with a high-efficiency optical antenna array, integrating nano-components for self-powering systems.
 Prototyping includes nano-optical antennas, rectifiers, and micro-energy storage, paving the way for single-chip fabrication.
 This innovation could transform energy production, benefiting consumers, society, and the environment, while laying groundwork for future micro/nano-systems.

-The workshop will provide an overview of the project, covering various aspects such as simulation, design, device fabrication, energy storage, and system impedance matching.
+The workshop provided an overview of the project, covering various aspects such as simulation, design, device fabrication, energy storage, and system impedance matching.

 All times are in CEST